Human food: Marketing and retailing

 Food marketing brings together the producer and the consumer.
 The marketing of even a single food product can be a complicated process involving many producers and companies.
 For example, 56 companies are involved in making one can of chicken noodle soup.
-These businesses include not only chicken and vegetable processors but also the companies that transport the ingredients and those who print labels and manufacture cans.
+These businesses include not only chicken and vegetable processors but also the companies that transport the ingredients and those that print labels and manufacture cans.
 The food marketing system is the largest direct and indirect non-government employer in the United States.

 In the pre-modern era, the sale of surplus food took place once a week when farmers took their wares on market day into the local village marketplace.
 Here food was sold to grocers for sale in their local shops for purchase by local consumers.
 With the onset of industrialization and the development of the food processing industry, a wider range of food could be sold and distributed in distant locations.
-Typically early grocery shops would be counter-based shops, in which purchasers told the shop-keeper what they wanted, so that the shop-keeper could get it for them.
+Typically early grocery shops would be counter-based shops, in which purchasers told the shopkeeper what they wanted so that the shopkeeper could get it for them.

 In the 20th century, supermarkets were born.
-Supermarkets brought with them a self service approach to shopping using shopping carts, and were able to offer quality food at lower cost through economies of scale and reduced staffing costs.
+Supermarkets brought with them a selfservice approach to shopping using shopping carts and were able to offer quality food at a lower cost through economies of scale and reduced staffing costs.
 In the latter part of the 20th century, this has been further revolutionized by the development of vast warehouse-sized, out-of-town supermarkets, selling a wide range of food from around the world.

 Unlike food processors, food retailing is a two-tier market in which a small number of very large companies control a large proportion of supermarkets.
 The supermarket giants wield great purchasing power over farmers and processors, and strong influence over consumers.
 Nevertheless, less than 10% of consumer spending on food goes to farmers, with larger percentages going to advertising, transportation, and intermediate corporations.

+Access

+Access to food is an economical and a sociological issue.
+Disadvantaged people typically live further away from providers of healthy food than the middle class.
+A study of 94 million visits to food retailers showed that Americans travel a median distance of 5.95 km (3.7 miles) each time they buy food.